-Currently, there are four pre-configured portfolios, which are designed to meet specific personal finance goals:
+Currently, there are four pre-configured portfolios, which are designed to meet specific personal finance goals.

-Safety Net — A conservative allocation that holds a high proportion of bonds.
+- Safety Net: A conservative allocation that holds a high proportion of bonds.
 This portfolio is designed to grow faster than the rate of inflation and is built to weather market declines, but it will likely appreciate in value slower than a portfolio that utilizes a more aggressive approach.

-General Investing — Betterment labels this goal as its “utility” portfolio, because it doesn’t have a specific age marker or withdrawal date baked into the allocation (as does the Retirement plan discussed below).
+- General Investing: Betterment labels this goal as its “utility” portfolio, because it doesn’t have a specific age marker or withdrawal date baked into the allocation (as does the Retirement plan discussed below).
 Depending on your age, the portfolio starts out with a relatively high proportion of stocks that tapers off over time.
-This portfolio is designed to build wealth over the long term, but not necessarily to produce a source of withdrawable income at a specific date in the future.
+This portfolio is designed to build wealth over the long-term, but not necessarily to produce a source of withdrawable income at a specific date in the future.

-Retirement — Betterment’s retirement portfolio takes your age into consideration when determining your asset allocations.
+- Retirement: Betterment’s retirement portfolio takes your age into consideration when determining your asset allocation.
 For a 35-year-old, that allocation would start out at 90% stocks and 10% bonds in order to maximize growth potential.
 As you get older, the robo-advisor continuously adjusts that allocation to reduce your risk.
 By the age of 65, your proportion of stock holdings would be tapered all the way down to 56%.